aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/10_verify_cluster.md

 ## 1. Verify Cluster using kubectl

-Using the CloudShell, you can verify the new cluster with the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool used to control Kubernetes clusters.
+Using the CloudShell, you can verify the new cluster with the <a href="https://kubernetes.io/docs/reference/kubectl/overview/" target="_blank">kubectl</a> command line tool used to control Kubernetes clusters.

 1. Run this command to display the command line options